 - Add metadata to your video

 - Submit your video for review

 This blog post covers video upload and submission process and we assume you are already a contributor on Shutterstock.
 If not, go to registration page and complete the process.
-You can check Shutterstock guide that might help you with the registration.
+You can check Shutterstock video guide that might help you with the registration.

 Video requirements on Shutterstock

 In general you cannot upload any video to Shutterstock although they accept quite wide range of formats and specs.

 .mp4video files.
 All other formats should be converted into those two.